 - Casual Games

 The downside - and it's a huge one - is that they can't really be taken seriously.
 You can't get "into" a casual game, because it doesn't have the depth of a competitive game (and usually also not the fairness either).

 - Turn-based Games

 Turn-based games have a few obvious advantages.
 They can be interrupted when they need to be and aren't stressful - except in cases of competitive games where you need turn timers, but in those cases time management becomes an interesting part of the game's skill set.
 On the other hand, time spent waiting for your turn can be different degrees of boring, and gets worse the more players you have.
 Like with the upset of competitive games, good game design can mitigate the problem but can't completely remove it.

 - Flowing Games

 Flowing or "real-time" games have an enormous advantage in the elimination of waiting time.
 They can also be more exhilarating.
-But they lose the time management skill, introduce potential problems with lag or network latency, not to mention how it might look like the game is bullshitting you (such as fighting game situations where you could swear you were blocking but somehow the enemy hit you anyway) even when it's not and you doesn't have time to look at it and see how it's fair, and in a strategy game it can be frustrating to have the better strategy but lose anyway because you couldn't click fast enough or something.
+But they lose the time management skill, introduce potential problems with lag or network latency, not to mention how it might look like the game is bullshitting you (such as fighting game situations where you could swear you were blocking but somehow the enemy hit you anyway) even when it's not and you don't have time to look at it and see how it's fair, and in a strategy game it can be frustrating to have the better strategy but lose anyway because you couldn't click fast enough or something.